Portrait of Ping R. Gong

 The Effect of CPA Firm Mobility and the Potential for Increased Audit Market Competition on Local Audit Markets

-R & R at Journal of Accounting and Economics
+with Daniel Aobdia and Hao Ma | R & R at Journal of Accounting and Economics

 “Reducing entry barriers for audit firms increases audit quality.”